Second Year Summer Internship Program

-Within these perimeters, site selection is limited to 10 Natural Resources and/or Environmental Law; 10 Judiciary; and 10 Administrative Law.
 A Stipend may be available through the site or school for the student’s travel and/or living expenses, depending upon availability.

 ||Mandatory attendance at orientation class, online lectures and live guest presentations during the Spring Semester of the student’s second year.

 ||The student must complete an application process and meet or exceed ASL’s competitive enrollment requirements.

 ||Weekly Time Sheets; Weekly Journals; Substantial Writing; Debriefing.

 ||The grade is pass/fail based on the evaluation of the site supervisor and the Externship Director.
 The grade will comply with ASL Academic Standards IX (B)(1) and (3).

 If you have additional questions, contact Becky England.